ITAM

 "Everything looked fine… until it wasn’t."

 That’s how the Head of Cloud Operations at a global fintech company opened up on our demo call.
-They had just spent 72 hours firefighting an issue that never should’ve happened.
+This is an IT asset management example where company spent 72 hours firefighting an issue that never should’ve happened.

 A critical payment API went offline during peak transaction hours.
 The alert hit their NOC first, then DevOps, then Security.
 Chaos unfolded — where was the problem?
 Which system failed?
 No one could answer.